amperity/separator/README.md

 [![cljdoc](https://cljdoc.org/badge/com.amperity/separator)](https://cljdoc.org/d/com.amperity/separator/CURRENT)

 A Clojure library for working with [Delimiter-Separated Value](https://en.wikipedia.org/wiki/Delimiter-separated_values) data.
-This includes a highly customizable parser and a simple writer.
+This includes a customizable defensive parser and a simple writer.

 You might be interested in using this instead of the common [clojure.data.csv](https://github.com/clojure/data.csv) or a more mainstream